remarcmij/vanilla-starter/README.md

 Here, an observable state object is created that can be imported by other modules.
 The state object is then used to update the state of the application.
 Note the use of the use of a `$` sign to indicate (by convention) that the variable is an observable state.

 During development, it is helpful to be able see state changes in the console as the application is running.
-This is done here by subscribing to the observable state and logging the state changes using the `log.debug()` method.
+This is done here by subscribing to the observable state and logging the state changes using the `logger.debug()` method.

 Here is an example of how the observable state is used in a Page function: